Email FacebookTwitterMenu burgerClose thin

 The dollar ranges for each federal income tax bracket are adjusted annually for inflation.
 The IRS updates these thresholds each year based on changes in the Chained Consumer Price Index, so the income ranges typically increase slightly to reflect cost-of-living adjustments.

-What Would Happen if the Current Tax Brackets Expired?
+What Would’ve Happened if the Current Tax Brackets Expired?

 If the TCJA provisions expired, many taxpayers could face higher marginal tax rates.
-For example, a single filer earning $50,000 in taxable income in 2025 would fall into the 22% marginal tax bracket.
-However, under the pre-TCJA rates projected for 2026, that same income would place them in the 25% bracket.
-Similarly, a married couple filing jointly with $120,000 in taxable income would move from the 22% bracket to the 25% bracket if the TCJA expires.
+For example, a single filer earning $50,000 in taxable income in 2026 would fall into the 12% marginal tax bracket.
+However, under the pre-TCJA rates projected for 2026 by the Tax Foundation, 2 that same income would place them in the 25% bracket.
+Similarly, a married couple filing jointly with $120,000 in taxable income may have moved from the 22% bracket to the 25% bracket if the TCJA rates weren’t extended.

 The legislation also permanently raises the federal estate and lifetime gift tax exemption.
 Previous rules would have reduced the current exemption ($13.99 million in 2025) sharply at the end of 2025.
-Now, regardless of when gifts were previously made, that exclusion carries forward under the higher threshold.
+Now, regardless of when gifts were previously made, that exclusion carries forward under the higher threshold ($15 million in 2026).

 What Else Does the Trump Tax Plan Do?

-After weeks of anticipation and deliberations, Senate Republicans passed their version of the One Big Beautiful Bill on July 1, despite three Republican senators voting against it.
-Sens.
-Rand Paul (Kentucky), Susan Collins (Maine) and Thom Tillis (North Carolina) joined Democrats in voting against the measure, leading to Vance casting the decisive vote to break the 50-50 tie.
-Republicans hold a 53-47 advantage over Democrats (and independents) in the Senate.
+After weeks of debate, Senate Republicans passed their version of the One Big Beautiful Bill Act on July 1, despite opposition from three members of their own party.
+Senators Rand Paul, Susan Collins and Thom Tillis joined Democrats in voting against the measure, producing a 50–50 tie.
+Vice President J.D.
+Vance cast the tie-breaking vote.
+At the time, Republicans held a 53–47 majority in the Senate, including independents who caucused with Democrats.

 Increased SALT Deduction

-Under the 2017 Trump tax law, the SALT deduction was capped at $10,000 ($5,000 for married filing separately), limiting the amount taxpayers could deduct for state and local income, property, or sales taxes.
-Before this law, itemizing taxpayers could fully deduct these taxes, which especially benefited residents in high-tax states.
+Under the 2017 Tax Cuts and Jobs Act, the state and local tax (SALT) deduction was capped at $10,000 ($5,000 for married taxpayers filing separately), limiting deductions for state and local income, property or sales taxes.
+Prior to that change, itemizing taxpayers could generally deduct the full amount of these taxes, a benefit that disproportionately affected households in higher-tax states.

-Big changes to the SALT deduction are on the table — see what they could mean for you.
+Big changes to the SALT deduction are taking effect: See what they could mean for you.

 Raising the Standard Deduction